 The columns on the right of the main body (section 2) show the change from the domestic supply at basic prices to the supply at purchaser’s prices through the addition of imports of products, distributors’ trade margins on products and taxes on products (e.g. VAT) less subsidies on products.
 Summing across these columns and those in the main body of the table gives the total supply of products at purchasers’ prices i.e. the value paid by purchasers excluding any refundable VAT.

-The Supply table is presented by Regional Accounts Industry Group (32 industry group by 32 product group).
+The Supply table is presented by 62 product group.
 For the substantial majority of industries, production of the industry’s principal product and services accounted for over 80 per cent of their total output.
-Reading across the rows in the table we can see that the total domestic value of chemicals and chemical products produced by Northern Ireland businesses was £388m (see column headed domestic supply).
-In addition chemicals and chemical products to the value of £1,099m were imported in 2013.
-The total supply of this product equates to £2,023m.
+Reading across the rows in the table we can see that the total domestic value of textiles produced by Northern Ireland businesses was £463 million (see column headed domestic supply).
+In addition textiles to the value of £233 million were imported in 2017.
+The total supply of this product equates to £1,150 million.